 You could think of all these pluses as extra, however…

 The weather is enough to entice most people to stay, its occasional outbursts of fury notwithstanding.
-I couldn’t be happier here in Corozal, even with the gusty wind.
+I couldn’t be happier here living in Corozal, even with the gusty wind.
 After all, occasional surprises comprise the spice of life.
 In the words of Marcel Proust, “A change in the weather is sufficient to recreate the world and ourselves.”